-- 6.8.1 If, on completion of the examination process, the conferment of the Doctorate is not recommended unanimously by the examination panel, the disputed outcome must be referred to an external assessor or a panel of external assessors. - 6.8.2 An external assessor or assessors are nominated on the grounds of their substantial academic standing and experience in the examination of doctoral dissertations and/or in the subject domain in which the dissertation was completed, via the departmental chairperson, a research or academic committee or a person designated by the Dean (e.g. the Vice-Dean for Research or his functional equivalent), and approved by the Faculty Board.
-The Faculty Board makes the final decision with regard to the appointment of an external assessor(s) and conveys this, by means of the Communication Report, to the EC(S) and Senate. - 6.8.3 Faculties may appoint a pool of appropriately experienced people to serve as assessors for the Faculty over a three year term.
-Should the services of an assessor be required and the available assessors are unsuitable to assess a particular disputed outcome (for example, where the external assessor must be a specialist in the research field of the examiner(s) who did not recommend a pass), then the possibility of appointing another assessor is permitted with due regard for the procedure in 6.8.2. - 6.8.4 The task of the external assessor(s) is not to serve as (an) additional examiner(s).
-The external assessor(s) must work through the extensive report by the unattached non-examining chairperson (including a summary of the proceedings of the oral examination), which includes the candidate's points of view, the anonymous reports of the examiners and the doctoral dissertation and consider the criticism of the examiners factually. - 6.8.5 The report or reports of the external assessor(s), which indicate how the dispute must be handled, are made available to the unattached non-examining chairperson. - 6.8.6 The report or reports of the external assessor(s) are submitted via the Dean's Office to the relevant faculty committee for consideration.
+6.8.1 If, on completion of the examination process, the conferment of the Doctorate is not recommended unanimously by the examination panel, the disputed outcome must be referred to an external assessor or a panel of external assessors.
+6.8.2 An external assessor or assessors are nominated on the grounds of their substantial academic standing and experience in the examination of doctoral dissertations and/or in the subject domain in which the dissertation was completed, via the departmental chairperson, a research or academic committee or a person designated by the Dean (e.g. the Vice-Dean for Research or the vice-dean's functional equivalent), and approved by the Faculty Board.
+The Faculty Board makes the final decision with regard to the appointment of an external assessor(s) and conveys this, by means of the Communication Report, to the EC(S) and Senate.
+6.8.3 Faculties may appoint a pool of appropriately experienced people to serve as assessors for the Faculty over a three-year term.
+Should the services of an assessor be required and the available assessors are unsuitable to assess a particular disputed outcome (for example, where the external assessor must be a specialist in the research field of the examiner(s) who did not recommend a pass), then the possibility of appointing another assessor is permitted with due regard for the procedure in 6.8.2.
+6.8.4 The task of the external assessor(s) is not to serve as (an) additional examiner(s).
+The external assessor(s) must work through the extensive report by the unattached non-examining chairperson (including a summary of the proceedings of the oral examination), which includes the candidate's points of view, the anonymous reports of the examiners and the doctoral dissertation and consider the criticism of the examiners factually.
+6.8.5 The report or reports of the external assessor(s), which indicate how the dispute must be handled, are made available to the unattached non-examining chairperson.
+6.8.6 The report or reports of the external assessor(s) are submitted via the Dean's Office to the relevant faculty committee for consideration.
 The relevant faculty committee makes a recommendation to the Faculty Board.
-The Faculty Board's decision is included in the Recommendation Report to the EC(S) and Senate. - 6.8.7 After the final decision on the conferment of the relevant Doctorate has been made, the unattached non-examining chairperson of the examination panel informs the examiners and the assessor(s) of Senate's decision. - 6.8.8 If the assessor or assessors do not recommend the acceptance of the dissertation, then the decision is reported to the Faculty Board and Senate.
-This decision is final and there is no further dispute settlement remedy available.
+The Faculty Board's decision is included in the Recommendation Report to the EC(S) and Senate unattached non-examining chairperson of the examination panel informs the examiner(s) and the assessor(s) of Senate's decision.